galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

   - What are the quality parameters to check for a dataset?
   - How to improve the quality of a dataset?
 objectives:
-  - Assess FASTQ quality using FASTQE 🧬😎
+  - Assess FASTQ quality using FASTQE 🧬😎 and FastQC
   - Perform quality correction with Cutadapt
-  - Evaluate additional quality metrics with FASTQC and MultiQC
+  - Summarise quality metrics MultiQC
   - Process single-end and paired-end data
 follow_up_training:
   -